MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba_sendreadcapacity.md

 On input, indicates on input the size, in bytes, of the buffer at <i>pSenseBuffer</i>.
 On output, this member indicates the number of bytes of sense data returned.

+#### - fcLUN [in]

+Indicates the fibre channel logical unit number of the logical unit to which the SCSI read capacity command will be sent.

 #### - handle [in]

 Contains a value returned by the routine <a href="https://msdn.microsoft.com/library/windows/hardware/ff557097">HBA_OpenAdapter</a> that identifies the HBA through which the SCSI read capacity command is sent.